slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"There is no limit on better.
 Talent is distributed unfairly, but there is no limit on how much we can improve what we start with."
 -- Kevin Kelly*

+> *"Impossible is just an opinion."
+-- Paulo Coelho*

+> *"The person who says it cannot be done should not interrupt the person doing it."
+-- Proverb*

+> *"If you think we can't change the world, it just means you're not one of those that will."
+-- Jacque Fresco*

+> *"The limits of the possible can only be defined by going beyond them into the impossible."
+-- Arthur C. Clarke*

+> *"A likely impossibility is always preferable to an unconvincing possibility."
+-- Aristotle*

+> *"In order to attain the impossible, one must attempt the absurd."
+-- Miguel de Cervantes*

+> *"If you can't, you must.
+If you must, you can."
+-- Tony Robbins*

+> *"It's kind of fun to do the impossible!"
+-- Walt Disney*

+> *"Start by doing what's necessary; then do what's possible; and suddenly you are doing the impossible."
+-- St. Francis of Assisi*

+> *"It's not because things are difficult that we dare not venture.
+It's because we dare not venture that they are difficult."
+-- Seneca*

+> *"I am where I am because I believe in all possibilities."
+-- Whoopi Goldberg*

 ### On expectations

 > *"Expectations are resentments waiting to happen."